Message from the Chief Residents

 Georgi Lukose

-Dr. Georgi Lukose, Assistant AP Chief Resident
+Dr. Georgi Lukose, AP Chief Resident

 Our program also allows us to tailor our training to fit our career goals.
 Elective time is built into our schedules each year starting with PGY-1, allowing additional subspecialty exposure.
 Senior residents can use elective time for research and junior attending rotations to further develop their academic and clinical skills.
 These advantages help our residents to secure competitive fellowships and to feel comfortable signing out our own cases in the future.
 Graduated responsibilities are emphasized.
 Many residents stay at Weill Cornell, which offers 14 fellowships in more than 10 different fields.
 Other benefits of our program include financial support to buy books and travel to conferences, and personal workspace for each resident, including individual desks, microscopes, and computers.